What is the DMCA?

 The Digital Millennium Copyright Act is a United States law that went into effect in 1998.
 The DMCA changed the existing Copyright Act to add limitations on the liability of online service providers for copyright infringement and describes processes for copyright holders to report suspected infringement.

-On this page, you will find information about copyright infringement procedures and policies that apply to the Typepad service provided by Typepad, Inc. ("Typepad"):
+On this page, you will find information about copyright infringement procedures and policies that apply to the Typepad service provided by Typepad Holdings LLC ("Typepad"):

 - How to send Typepad a copyright infringement notice